Ultimate Princeton Real Estate Investing Guide for 2026

 Economy

-This corresponds to a per capita income of in Princeton, and across the state.
-The population of the United States as a whole has a per person amount of income of .
+This equates to a per capita income of in Princeton, and across the state.
+The populace of the US overall has a per person amount of income of .

-The economic picture in Princeton includes a total poverty rate of .
-The total poverty rate across the state is , and the US rate stands at .
+Overall, the poverty rate in Princeton is .
+The total poverty rate for the state is , and the nation's number stands at .

 Economy Quick Stats